Pradeep2427/Data_Store/README.md

 Multiple Client Processes are not allowed to access the same file simultaneously.

 Implementation Details :
 Approach 1

 	Functions Implemented :
 	app() :
-A global variable stores the directory path.
+	''' A global variable stores the directory path.
 The directory is received  from the user. if not, the default file directory is stored.
 The directory is checked whether it is a default path or a new path.
 If the received file name has an extension other than ‘.json’ error message will be thrown.
 The file name can be without extension.
-By default it is considered as ‘.json’.
+By default it is considered as ‘.json’.'''

 	file_existing_check():
-	The function checks whether the file exists or not.
-If it exists it gets permission to access it.
+	''' The function checks whether the file exists or not.
+If it exists it gets permission to access it.'''

-		load_data:
+	load_data():
-	The function loads the json objects in the file into a python dictionary and makes it as a global dictionary.
+	''' The function loads the json objects in the file into a python dictionary and makes it as a global dictionary. '''

 	to_check_expiry_objects():
-	The function checks the expiry time for the json objects and deletes the expired objects.
+	''' The function checks the expiry time for the json objects and deletes the expired objects.'''

 	file_size_check():
-			The function checks whether the file exceeds 1GB of storage.
+	''' The function checks whether the file exceeds 1GB of storage.'''

 	action_in_file():
-The function receives what action is to be performed, CRD from the user.
+	''' The function receives what action is to be performed, CRD from the user.'''

 	is_time_expired():
-The function takes the expiry time of the object and compares it with the current time.
+	''' The function takes the expiry time of the object and compares it with the current time.'''

 	delete_value():
-The function takes the key of the object and delete it from the global json data variable.
+        ''' The function takes the key of the object and delete it from the global json data variable.'''

 	data_update():
-The function updates the json file, dump the data into the json file.
+	''' The function updates the json file, dump the data into the json file.'''

 	getting_key():
-	The function receives the key from the user, checks whether the key exceeds 32 characters and whether the key exists in the json file or it got expired.
+	''' The function receives the key from the user, checks whether the key exceeds 32 characters and whether the key exists in the json file or it got 	   expired.'''

 	getting_value():
-	The function receives the json object and checks if it exceeds 16KB.
+	''' The function receives the json object and checks if it exceeds 16KB.'''

 	getting_time():
-	The function receives the time to live for the json object to live from the user.
-If time is not given the objects will be present in the file forever.
+	''' The function receives the time to live for the json object to live from the user.
+If time is not given the objects will be present in the file forever.'''

 	create():
-The function creates the json object in the desired file.
+	''' The function creates the json object in the desired file.'''

 	read():
-The function displays the json object value using the key  and also checks if the key exists in the json file if not it throws a error message.
+	''' The function displays the json object value using the key  and also checks if the key exists in the json file if not it throws a error message.'''

 	delete():
-	The function deletes the json object using the key and also checks if the key exists in the json file if not it throws a message.
+	''' The function deletes the json object using the key and also checks if the key exists in the json file if not it throws a message.'''

 Usage Guide :